-4. Sampling and estimation understand the distinction between a sample and a population, and appreciate the necessity for randomness in choosing samples explain in simple terms why a given sampling method may be unsatisfactory (knowledge of particular sampling methods, such as quota or stratified sampling, is not required, but candidates should have an elementary understanding of the use of random numbers in producing random samples) recognise that a sample mean can be regarded as a random variable, and use the facts that E(X̄) = μ and that Var(X̄) = σ2/n use the fact that X̄ has a normal distribution if X has a normal distribution use the Central Limit theorem where appropriate calculate unbiased estimates of the population mean and variance from a sample, using either raw or summarised data (only a simple understanding of the term 'unbiased' is required) determine a confidence interval for a population mean in cases where a large sample is used determine, from a large sample, an approximate confidence interval for a population proportion.
-5. Hypothesis tests understand the nature of a hypothesis test, the difference between one-tail and two-tail tests, and the terms null hypothesis, alternative hypothesis, significance level, rejection region (or critical region), acceptance region and test statistic formulate hypotheses and carry out a hypothesis test in the context of a single observation from a population which has a binomial or Poisson distribution, using either direct evaluation of probabilities or a normal approximation, as appropriate formulate hypotheses and carry out a hypothesis test concerning the population mean in cases where the population is normally distributed with known variance or where a large sample is used understand the terms Type I error and Type II errors in specific situations involving tests based on a normal distribution or direct evaluation of binomial or Poisson probabilities.
+4. Sampling and estimation

+- understand the distinction between a sample and a population, and appreciate the necessity for randomness in choosing samples - explain in simple terms why a given sampling method may be unsatisfactory (knowledge of particular sampling methods, such as quota or stratified sampling, is not required, but candidates should have an elementary understanding of the use of random numbers in producing random samples) - recognise that a sample mean can be regarded as a random variable, and use the facts that $E(\overline{X}) = \mu$ and that $Var(\overline{X}) = \frac{\sigma^2}{n}$ - use the fact that $\overline{X}$ has a normal distribution if X has a normal distribution - use the Central Limit Theorem where appropriate - calculate unbiased estimates of the population mean and variance from a sample, using either raw or summarised data (only a simple understanding of the term 'unbiased' is required) - determine a confidence interval for a population mean in cases where the population is normally distributed with known variance or where a large sample is used - determine, from a large sample, an approximate confidence interval for a population proportion.

+5. Hypothesis tests

+- understand the nature of a hypothesis test, the difference between one-tail and two-tail tests, and the terms null hypothesis, alternative hypothesis, significance level, rejection region (or critical region), acceptance region and test statistic - formulate hypotheses and carry out a hypothesis test in the context of a single observation from a population which has a binomial or Poisson distribution, using either direct evaluation of probabilities or a normal approximation, as appropriate - formulate hypotheses and carry out a hypothesis test concerning the population mean in cases where the population is normally distributed with known variance or where a large sample is used - understand the terms Type I error and Type II error in relation to hypothesis tests - calculate the probabilities of making Type I and Type II errors in specific situations involving tests based on a normal distribution or direct evaluation of binomial or Poisson probabilities.